kgtmaven/SoundBlasterUSBAudioMod/README.md

 ## Implemented APO
  - Sound Blaster X-Fi MB2
+   - because newer KSAPO will conflict with Sound Blaster X-Fi Notebook.
  - THX TruStudio Pro

-because newer KSAPO will conflict with Sound Blaster X-Fi Notebook.
+   - This is part of the Sound Blaster X-Fi MB2. so i implemented it together.

 <br/>